w15interactive/w15i-carlo-public-bot/README.md

 - `poll`: Puts an automatic poll.
 'Manage Messages' permission required.
 - `userinfo`: Shows the user's info
-- `voicemute`: Voice mutes everyone in the voice call the invoker is in.
+- `voicechannel mute/unmute`: Voice mutes everyone in the voice call the invoker is in.
 'Mute Members' permission required.
 Used a lot by our clients in [Among Us](http://www.innersloth.com/gameAmongUs.php) lobbies.

 ##
 ### Join the Official Bot Discord Server, 'W-15i: Overworld' for support and FAQs!